 Carnivores found in Uganda: Carnivorous animals in Uganda

 Uganda is home to over 38 different kinds of small and large carnivores.
-Large carnivores form part of culture of any community on earth.
-Whether it is the tales told in the village in Africa about lions, hyenas and leopards or the fairy tales from Europe about wolves and bears.
+Large carnivores form part of the culture of any community on earth.
+Whether it is the tales told in the village in Africa about lions, hyenas, and leopards or the fairy tales from Europe about wolves and bears.

 They convey the ’wildness’ of a place and their presence usually is an indicator that an ecosystem is intact as they are often the first species to disappear.